-Below we have listed several different digital fabric printers who are based in the UK, we’ve summarised the basic information of what fabric options they offer and price range but you wil need to click through to their websites if you want more information, or if you wish to order.
+Below we have listed several different digital fabric printers who are based in the UK or Ireland, we’ve summarised the basic information of what fabric options they offer and price range but you will need to click through to their websites if you want more information, or if you wish to order.

 Bags of Love

 This company specialise in personalised gifts and one of the services they offer is a digital fabric printing service.
 They offer the widest range of fabric for custom textile printing that I’ve seen including waterproof fabric, neoprene, toweling fabric, stretch fabric, eco fabric, tapestry and polar fleece.
 The prices for their digital textile printing service starts at around £15.50 a metre.

 They also offer a service where you can print your own labels for your handmade goods.
 Find out more by visiting their website.